 If you have a high-risk pregnancy, you’re likely to see an obstetrician more often.

 If you’re planning a private hospital birth or having your baby in a public hospital using your private health fund, your private obstetrician will see you regularly at their consulting rooms for your pregnancy appointments.

 - send you for tests and ultrasound scans

-- give you information and talk about pregnancy care and birth
+- give you information and talk with you about pregnancy care and birth

 - check your health and your baby’s health

-- talk about any lifestyle changes you need to make – for example, using medications in pregnancy and quitting smoking.
+- talk about any lifestyle changes you need to make – for example, using medications in pregnancy, avoiding alcohol and quitting smoking.